MattMcFarland/sequelize-relay/docs/methods/resolveArrayByClass.md

 **resolveArrayByClass(<SequelizeClass>, withMethods) ⇒ `Promise<Array<Attributes>>`**

-First, it internally resolves an an `Array` of <SequelizeModel> instances that are of the passed-in `Class`.
+First, it internally resolves an an `Array` of <SequelizeModel> instances that are of the passed-in `SequelizeClass`.
 Then it converts the array into a **promised** `Array` of <Attributes> objects.